defx/spec/README.md

 > Given that the `[navigation]` is `[closed]`<br/>
 > When the `[user]` `[taps]` the `[hamburger icon]`<br/>
 > Then the `[navigation]` is `[opening]`

+## Sets

+### Grouping with "is a"

+Subjects may be grouped into sets using "is a" statements such as...

+> minibag is a [dropdown] component

+This allows behaviour to be described once for a set, rather than repeating the same scenarios for each individual member.

+> Given that a [dropdown] is opening
+> When the [dropdown opening transition ends]
+> Then the [dropdown] is [open]